mdn/content/files/en-us/web/api/window/open/index.md

 ### Position and size features

-`windowFeatures` parameter can specify the position and size of the new secondary window.
+The _windowFeatures_ parameter can specify the position and size of the new secondary window, by specifying feature names either using _name=value_ pairs, or for boolean features, using just a _name_.
-If any of them are given, and the `popup` feature is not given, it requests the browser to use a minimal pop-up window for the secondary window.
+If any feature names are given, and the `popup` feature name is not given, it requests that the browser use a minimal pop-up window for the secondary window.

-> **Note:** In some browsers, users can override the behavior.
-Also this has no effect on
+> **Note:** In some browsers, users can override this behavior.
+Also this also has no effect in
-> the mobile browsers without the concept of windows.
+> mobile browsers, which lack the concept of windows.

 [Note on position and
 dimension error correction](#note_on_position_and_dimension_error_correction)